dlab-berkeley/Python-Deep-Learning-Legacy/README.md

 ## Prerequisites

 This is an advanced level workshop.
-Participants should be intermediate R users and have had some prior exposure to machine learning.
+Participants should be intermediate Python users and have had some prior exposure to machine learning.

 We assume the following background: